brignano/ccsu-senior-project-spring-2021/docs/Scope.md

 ---
 <br/>

-## Sprint 4 - Innovation Sprint
+## Innovation Sprint
 > Great work!
-You have successfully created a full-stack application and even ingested data from another third-party (Google Maps) API.
-So what's next?
-You tell us.
+You have successfully created a full-stack application that consumes data from a third-party API *(Google Geocoding API)*.
+>
+> So what's next? **You tell us.**

 #### Food for thought,
 - Deploy your application to [Amazon Web Services](https://aws.amazon.com/) using [AWS Free Tier](https://aws.amazon.com/free/)
 - Add ability to autocomplete the address as the user is typing (see [Google Maps API Places Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete))
 - Add ability to attach an additional document (i.e. image) to the claim (and store in database)
 - Implement HIG UX KIT styling _(see [References.md#frontend](References.md#frontend))_
-- To be continued…
+- Anything else you can think of...